Nasmanul/loginpage/README.md

 # loginpage

-This is a single page using PHP and mysql as backend
+This is a simple login page using PHP and mysql as backend